 The Teaching Garden is located on the west side of Edwards Gardens, across the creek and up the curved path.
 When you see the red-roofed garden house, the towering white pine trees, and the giant monarch butterfly, you will know that you’re in the right place!
 Follow the dinosaur footprints all through the garden.

-The Teaching Garden features a series of demonstration gardens and two large plots reserved especially for children to plant, cultivate & sow vegetables and flowers.
+The Teaching Garden features a series of demonstration gardens for children to plant, cultivate & sow vegetables and flowers.
 Harvested vegetables are donated to the North York Harvest Food Bank.

 Alphabet Garden: Children are guided along a winding path, visiting plants with names that begin with letters of the alphabet.
 Can you think of a plant that begins with the letter X?